larrykluger/Register-Plus-Redux/readme.txt

 == Installation ==

-1. Upload the `register-plus-redux` directory to the `/wp-content/plugins/` directory
+1. Upload the 'register-plus-redux' directory to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Manage settings from Register Plus Redux page